ondra-prochazka/a-3d-mountain-map/README.md

 mapping projects.
 To recreate the original mountain map, simply follow the instructions below, or fork the repository and do the same.

-Please respect any license restrictions applicable to the data sources used in this demonstration.
-Respective copyright holders are clearly marked in the bottom-right area of the map window:

-![Credits section in vts-browser-js][3]

 ## Using This Repository to Run Your Own 3D Mountain Map

 ### Prerequisites